DaBlueJai/DaBlueJai/README.md

 - 💻 I am learning **Python** and **JavaScript** at the moment

-- 👀 I am looking forward to working to the Game off 2022!
+- 👀 I am looking forward to creating websites using JavaScript soon